Keruspe/blog/posts/2012-12-07-facron-released.md

 ```

 I hope you'll enjoy it.
-Feel free to propose new features and/or to contribute !
+Feel free to propose new features and/or to contribute!